Volunteer Abroad for Free

 Volunteer with a Registered Charity and Fundraise for the Fee

 There are many options to volunteer abroad, and most do come with a price tag.
 Particularly short-term volunteer placements.
 As outlined above, program fees will generally cover a bunch of things.
 Such as accommodation, transport, some meals, as well as pre-departure support to help to organise your trip and support in country.
 When looking to volunteer abroad, choosing the right volunteer organisation is important; you want to choose an organisation that is transparent in where your fee is going.
 Volunteering with a registered charity is your best option as their accounts are independently audited.
 Therefore, you can be sure your money is going where they say it is.

 While still not exactly free, you can turn volunteer abroad programmes with a fee into free volunteering by fundraising for your programme fee.
 There are many online platforms for fundraising, such as Fund My Travel, where you can share you story and start to raise funds.
 Set up your page and start sharing it with friends and family on social media!
 You can also ask your family and friends to contribute towards your trip in lieu of birthday and Christmas presents.

 You can also go back to basics with some more traditional fundraising ideas such as having a bake sale or selling your clothes.
 Sponsored runs, walks, bike rides or other activities are also a great way to raise funds and awareness for your volunteer project!
 Many volunteers successfully fundraise enough to cover their total programme fee.
 And sometimes additional funds to make an extra donation to the project.

-When fundraising for your volunteer placement, remember to be clear about what you are fundraising for.
+When fundraising for your free volunteer abroad programme, remember to be clear about what you are fundraising for.
 If you are fundraising for your total placement fee be clear that the money you are raising will be going towards you overall volunteer placement and what that includes.

 Become a group leader and volunteer abroad for free!